Kegbird/Design_Patterns/Creational/Builder/README.md

 # Builder pattern

-Builder pattern can be used when:
+The builder pattern can be used when:

 - When you want to provide an interface to build objects parameter by parameter.
 - When you want to limit the control over the construction phase.